AdobeDocs/experience-manager-learn.en/help/forms/listing-custom-asset-types/part1.md

 [If you have problems in getting this to work, you can import the following package.](assets/assettypeskt1.zip) The package has two custom asset types defined.
 Mp4 Files and Worddocuments.
 Suggest you take a look at the **/apps/fd/fp/extensions/querybuilder/assettypes**

 [Install the customeportal package](assets/customportalpage.zip).
 This package contains sample portal page.
-This page will be used in part2 of this tutorial
+This page is used in part 2 of this tutorial